According to Cycling UK, around 300,000 bikes are stolen in England and Wales every year. Bike theft is big business.

-If you do register your bike with a security scheme and get it marked, you should also keep a record of any unique serial numbers.
+If you register your bike with a security scheme and get it marked, you should also keep a record of any unique serial numbers.

 Providing bike theft is covered in your insurance, having these details on file will be useful if you ever need to make a claim.

 By targeting high value bikes, thieves have stepped up their game.
-Many now carry toughened bolt cutters that neatly fold into their rucksacks, or even angle grinders for when normal wire or bolt cutters can't do the job.
+Many now carry toughened bolt cutters that neatly fold into rucksacks, or even angle grinders for when normal wire or bolt cutters can't do the job.